What Is a "Gray Divorce?"

 - Health issues: Many people need to see a doctor more frequently later in life, making medical coverage vitally important.
 A divorce can change your coverage status, which must be considered before entering proceedings.

-- Alimony or maintenance: The longer a couple has been married, the stronger the chance that spousal maintenance or alimony will be awarded.
+- Alimony or spousal support: The longer a couple has been married, the stronger the chance that spousal maintenance or alimony will be awarded.
 Additionally, there’s a stronger chance that a permanent alimony solution will be granted, due to age or health possibly preventing the ability to work after a divorce.

-If you and your spouse are considering pursuing a “gray divorce,” the assistance of an Orange County divorce mediator from Alternative Divorce Solutions can help you and your spouse come to a mutually beneficial agreement quicker and with less emotional stress.
-Attorney-Mediator Lani Baron has assisted couples with finding peaceful resolutions to their divorce needs for over 10 years, and may be able to help you ease into the next step of your lives.
+If you and your spouse are considering pursuing a “gray divorce,” then the assistance of an Orange County divorce mediator from Alternative Divorce Solutions can help you and your spouse come to a mutually beneficial agreement quicker and with less emotional stress.
+Attorney-Mediator Lani Baron has assisted couples with finding peaceful resolutions to their divorce needs for over 10 years and may be able to help you ease into the next step of your lives.